freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/understanding-the-differences-between-the-freecodecamp-and-browser-console.english.md

 When you run ordinary JavaScript, the browser's console will display your <code>console.log()</code> statements the exact number of times it is called.
 The freeCodeCamp console will print your <code>console.log()</code> statements a short time after the editor detects a change in the script, as well as during testing.
 The freeCodeCamp console is cleared before every test.
 So, you may miss a log, if the tests finish too quickly.
 If you would like to see every log for every test, run the tests, and open the browser console.
-If you would like to use the browser console, and want it to operate the same as the freeCodeCamp console, place <code>console.clear()</code> before any other <code>console</code> calls, to clear the browser console.
+If you prefer to use the browser console, and want it to mimic the freeCodeCamp console, place <code>console.clear()</code> before any other <code>console</code> calls, to clear the browser console.
 </section>

 ## Instructions